jamescoombs3/SchoolsPupilsCharacteristics/README.md

   Main body: Format -  A section which reformats the data for plotting Main body: Plots - A section which plots the data (and writes some tables)

+# Inventory
-The repositor will consist of
+The repository consists of
-  The script
+A Python script.
-  The raw CSV files
+Raw CSV files from 2010 to 2022 inc.
+A field mapping file (CSV)
-  Details of where the originals can be found.
+A "data sources" spreadsheet explaining where the originals can be found.
-  The output (tables and graphs)
+The output (Three tables and three graphs)